larrybotha/pirple-nodejs-master-class/01-building-a-restful-api/README.md

     manage errors
 - The stream object has a `.write` method that the payload is passed to
 - `reqStream.end()` makes the stream perform the request
+- to read the response body from `httprs.request` one needs to build the response body using `res.on('data', cb)` and `res.on('end', cb)`.
+One can also set the encoding of the response to `utf-8` to read from the stream as a string, instead of as a `Buffer`.
+- Twilio requires data to be sent as key-value pairs; i.e. form data.
+To do so, the `Content-Type` header needs to be set to `x-www-form-urlencded`